 While the information in the table provides a historical perspective on the adequacy of unpaid claims estimate established in previous years, users of these financial statements are cautioned against extrapolating redundancies or deficiencies of the past on current unpaid loss balances.

-A claims development table has not been disclosed in the financial statements as other than loss relating to the Covered Event, Hurricane Ida reported in September 2021, there is no other data to disclose.
+A claims development table is not disclosed in the financial statements as there is no data to disclose.